andreaczhang/talks/2023-03-30-open_science/why_what_opensource_ph.md

-# Risk of open source
+# Risk and challenges of open source

 ## Data

+more political than technical